VUzan-bio/VUzan-bio/README.md

-Biologist specialized in immunology and biologics, with hands-on experience across experimental design, data interpretation, and translational thinking from mechanism to preclinical relevance.
+Biologist specialized in immunology and biologics, with hands-on experience across experimental design, data interpretation, and translational thinking from mechanism to preclinical relevance at Sanofi and Lonza.

 I build projects that bridge experimental immunology with computational modeling—turning complex biological data (e.g., single-cell and spatial) into predictive systems that can guide hypotheses, experiments, and preclinical strategy.
 I’m also working on Holocyte, a platform aiming to simulate and ultimately replace key parts of in vitro and in vivo testing.